TongWu/IT5001-SoftwareDevFundamental/Notes/Midterm_CheatSheet.md

   - Keyword argument: order is not important `func(x=2, z='123', y=1234)`
   - Default/optional argument: can be omitted, has default value
 - Pure function: function without side-effect(I/O task); only mapping; output depend only on input (can not use global variables)
+- `while(x<10)`: when x<10, keep running.
+Once x>=10, stop
+- Function can read global variable directly, modify global variable by `global x`
+- Generator Function: `return` is changed to `yield`. `yield` will pause the function, keep the state and resume when the next calling (the value of variable will keep)
+- Recursive: Calling itself, solve smaller problem (divide & conquer), more running time for function calling.
+Often use DP instead of recursive
+- Iterative: for or while loop, faster

+- Inner function: can read global and outer function variable.
+Can modify global variable by `global x`, can modify **nearest enclosing namespace (outer function) **by `nonlocal x`
 -